 Therapy for Women in Tech

 SUMMARYAnnie Wright, LMFT provides specialized therapy for women in tech — software engineers, product managers, data scientists, and tech leaders — who have spent their careers solving every problem except the one they can’t open a terminal to fix.
-Using EMDR, attachment-focused therapy, and somatic techniques, she helps women in the technology industry move beyond the burnout, imposter syndrome, and relational patterns quietly running their lives — so the career that looks brilliant from the outside finally feels livable from the inside.
+Using EMDR, attachment-focused therapy, and somatic techniques, she helps women in tech move beyond burnout, imposter syndrome, and the relational patterns quietly running their lives — whether you’re a software engineer navigating Silicon Valley, a product manager running on empty, or a tech leader wondering why none of the success feels like enough.

 Women in Tech in Therapy